SAID: Safety-Aware Intent Defense via Prefix Probing for Large Language Models: Methodology

 \subsubsection{Model-Native Intent Distillation}

-The initial stage of SAID tackles the challenge of intent obfuscation.
-As LLMs become more robust, they can resist simple harmful inputs~\citep{anil2024many}, prompting jailbreak attacks to adopt techniques like context expansion, prompt obfuscation, and format transformation~\citep{chang2024play,li2023deepinception,jiang2024artprompt,liu2024flipattack}.
-These strategies conceal adversarial intents to elicit unsafe outputs.
-To counter this, we prompt the model to act as its own summarizer and reasoner.
-Given a user input \(P_{\text{user}} \in \mathbb{R}^{T}\), we prepend a distillation meta-prompt \(\Pi_{\text{distill}} \in \mathbb{R}^{T'}\), guiding the model to extract core semantic components.
-This yields a distilled intent set \(\mathcal{S} = \{s_1, s_2, \dots, s_k\}\), where each \(s_i \in \mathbb{R}^{t_i}\) represents a concise intent.
+The first stage of SAID addresses intent obfuscation.
+As LLMs become more robust against direct harmful requests~\cite{anil2024many}, jailbreak attacks increasingly rely on context expansion, role-playing, prompt obfuscation, and format transformation~\cite{chang2024play,li2023deepinception,jiang2024artprompt,liu2024flipattack}.
+These strategies conceal the malicious goal inside benign-looking or long-context instructions.
+To recover the underlying intent, SAID prompts the target model to act as a semantic summarizer and reasoner.

-This process is adaptive to input length.
-For longer inputs that may obfuscate the model’s focus, we employ a hierarchical distillation strategy inspired by the common ``introduction-body-conclusion'' structure of text.
-The input is segmented (e.g., into beginning, middle, and end sections), distilled individually, and then aggregated.
-To enhance the model’s understanding, we explicitly add a task-relevant prefix and suffix around each input segment, inspired by the fill-in-the-middle (FIM) prompting strategy~\citep{bavarian2022efficient}.
-Formally, we define the distilled intent set as follows:

-Here, $M$ denotes the target large language model used for intent extraction, and $\Psi$ is the complete input prompt constructed from the user text $P_{\text{user}}$, a system prompt for task framing, and contextual instructions for intent extraction.
-For inputs longer than a threshold $L_{\text{max}}$, the prompt is segmented in proportion to the importance of its content, with $\text{Extract}(M(\Psi^{(i)}))$ denoting the intents distilled from the $i$-th segment.
-The final set $\mathcal{S}$ is the union of intents from all segments.